thomaseizinger/comit.network/blog/2020-03-02-february-dev-update.md

 We joined another [Bitcoin Sydney meetup](https://www.meetup.com/en-AU/Bitcoin_Sydney/events/268163844/) where [Rusty Russel](https://github.com/rustyrussell) answered questions about Lightning and gave insights into the development of [c-lightning](https://github.com/ElementsProject/lightning).
 The discussion with Rusty lead us to the conclusion that it is worth taking another look at c-lightning as alternative to [lnd](https://github.com/lightningnetwork/lnd) for the Lightning integration.

-Our next COMIT community coffee is being planned, date and time will be announced within the next two weeks.
+Our next COMIT community coffee is planned on 02.04.2020, 7pm Sydeny time.
+[Join us in the Jitsi call](https://meet.jit.si/COMIT-Community-Coffee-04-2020) or listen in on [youtube](https://youtu.be/DHbGsf9i8TM)!

 — Daniel